 For this chana dal sundal recipe given below, you use dry chana dal for this

 recipe.
 Though there is some soaking time is involved, the cooking is

-Put chana dal in a bowl and add water to cover dal.
-Wash 2 times.
+Step 1: Put chana dal in a bowl and wash 2 times using clean water.
+Add water to cover dal and soak for 2 hours.

 Chana dal in the image below is soaked for about 2 hours.

 Step 2: Add soaked chana dal along with water to a pan.
 Add a 1/4 tsp salt and bring to boil.
 Add some more water if needed.